NadezhdaTzvetkova/Demo_Export_Files_Comparison/README.md

 - ✅ Automate the **download of large test datasets from Google Drive**.
 - ✅ Secure **commit signing using GPG** for Git authentication.
 - ✅ Provide **detailed, actionable reports** through Allure.
+- ✅ Support **parallel test execution** for performance and scalability.

 ---